AnmolGoel93/co2-calculator/README.md

 To run the test scripts, use the command 'npm run test'.

-To execute the code and get the desired result: run the command : node ./src/co2-calculator <command line arguments>
+To execute the code and get the desired result: run the command : npm run start -- <command line arguments>

 Valid Command Line Arguments and its values :